1. How to name your style

 Every style is developed for specific scenarios, such as seascapes, portraits, evening, food, etc.

 A basic introduction to your inspiration, for example, "a style to enhance the saturation of green plants, so your picture looks more vibrant and vital.”

 For example, "adjust the opacity to get a more suitable result”, "reduce the color temperature to get a richer cool tone,” etc.

 2.4.
 How to use the style

-Sense there is no guarantee that everyone who saw your style knows what a Polarr style is, you can give them a hint like “download Polarr in AppStore to scan the QRcode,” “enter the shortcode in Polarr Photo Editor,” "Best used on images with lots of yellow," etc.
+Sense there is no guarantee that everyone who saw your style knows what a Polarr style is, you can give them a hint like “download Polarr or 24FPS in the AppStore to scan the QR code,” “enter the shortcode in Polarr”, "Best used on images or videos with lots of yellow," etc.

-The common problems that users may encounter in importing or using styles, such as not being able to import styles, not being able to find the location of imported styles, not being able to create a Polarr account, etc.
+The common problems that users may encounter in importing or using styles, could be not being able to import styles, not being able to find the location of imported styles, not being able to create a Polarr account, etc.